 - NEW!
 Full Day Fours (4-5 year olds) Wednesday full day (8:30 – 4 pm).
 Can be combined with Monday and Friday program.

 - NEW !
 The School Age program is suitable for 5-10 year olds who are home schooled or those who wish to combine Forest School programming with the traditional school environment.
-This program will be offered on Thursdays from 8:30am-4pm for the 2017-18 school year.
+This program will be offered on Thursdays (FULL for 2017-2018) and Tuesday from 8:30am-4pm for the 2017-18 school year (FULL for 2017-2018 but we have a waiting list, when enough students on the waiting list will accept more registrations.
+Contact us to put tour child’s name on the waiting list.)

 A Bilingual Outdoor School

-Our goal is to have one English and one French speaking teacher in addition to the duty parent in each class.
+Our goal is to have a bilingual teacher in addition to the duty parent in each class (no duty parents for school-age program).
 Classes with 6 or fewer students will have only 1 teacher and a duty parent.
 Together, we learn to be comfortable away from mom and dad, to share materials and ideas with a group of our peers , to wait for our turn, get our needs met by adults other than our parents, and to solve conflicts using our words.

 Our curriculum is play-based and uses the Forest School model.
 We learn to be comfortable outdoors in all weather and circumstances, building our resilience, and love of nature.
 We learn to work together as a team and trust each other, developing our self-confidence, problem solving skills, emotional intelligence, creativity and social skills while taking supported risks in a developmentally appropriate manner.